dongmeilim/206-Project/BrainDump.md

 We should clarify in the Search bar with a label: `What would you like to learn about today?`

 Should we force the user to explictly save the audio?
 Requiring the kid to do too much steps would be a pain in the neck.

+Should we split up the text into pages?